David PerezBachelor of Arts in Social Science, Education specialization*, 2012

-David Perez is a 30-year-old Technical Sergeant in the United States Air Force who currently lives in Ford Meade, MD with his wife Maricela and their three children.
-Serving in the military for eleven years has taught David many things about himself, particularly that “the most effective way to motivate, lead, and encourage others is to lead by example and practice what I preach.”
+David Perez is a Technical Sergeant in the United States Air Force who lives in Ford Meade, MD with his wife Maricela and their three children.
+Serving in the military for over ten years has taught David many things about himself, particularly that “the most effective way to motivate, lead, and encourage others is to lead by example and practice what I preach.”
 David, who urges others to “make the time to accomplish whatever you want out of life,” does so himself by also training 20-30 hours per week as a professional mixed martial artist who fights competitively several times per year.

 In 2006, David started working as a Professional Military Instructor, a role he calls difficult yet extremely rewarding, and one that allowed him to learn early on that teaching was a strong point for him.
 “I am very passionate about living my life to the fullest and encouraging others to do the same,” says David.
 “I try to mentor everyone to be the best versions of themselves and use the classroom as an outlet to start that process.”